 Knowing how well your daughter/son is progressing towards their targets at school is vital .
 We aim to ensure all parents are fully informed of achievement at each Key Stage.

-Please note that your daughter's first Year 7 report will differ in that it will be a report the Key Stage Two results, on which targets are based, and the Cognitive Ability Tests your daughter will have taken within the first few weeks at St Albans Girls' School.
+Please note that your daughter’s first Year 7 report will differ in that it will be a report indicating her Cognitive Ability Test results along with her ATL and area for praise.

-All reports will also state your son/daughters current attendance, unauthorised absence, House Points and Behaviour Points.
-If your son/daughter has Exam Access Arrangements these will be stated on his/her report.
+All reports will also state your daughter/son’s current attendance, unauthorised absence, House Points and Behaviour Points.
+If your daughter/son has Exam Access Arrangements these will be stated on her/his report.
 Examples of reports at each key stage are attached.
 A typical Key Stage Four report is shown below: